-Use your own personal community to network.
-Whether you’re wandering in Hong Kong or Spain , you’re sure to know someone who has been where you’re going.
-Pick their brain to get recommendations on where to stay, what to do, which restaurants to eat at and even what to order.
+Use your community to network.
+Whether you’re wandering in Hong Kong or Spain, you’re sure to know someone who has been where you’re going.
+Pick their brains to get recommendations on where to stay, what to do, which restaurants to eat at, and even what to order.

 While this may not seem like a great option when you’re on the go, modern technology has made staying in touch so easy.
 As long as you have Internet, you can reach out to friends via Facebook and ask them to share your status to locate someone who has been where you are.

 Asking friends and family is the easy way to go, but their knowledge may be limited compared to that of professional travelers.
 Many travel writers spend a good deal of time on the road, exploring places around the world.
 Because they write about their adventures, you can be sure they’re paying pretty close attention to the details—and those are the kinds of things you’ll want to read about.